RMD00/RMD00/README.md

 🔭 I’m currently working on DigitalOcean's Hacktoberfest 2023 <br>
 🌱 I’m currently learning JavaScript, Ruby and Typescript <br>
-⚡ My first coding langaugages were HTML and C#
+⚡ I like to code in C#, HTML and Markdown

 [![An image of @rmd00's Holopin badges, which is a link to view their full Holopin profile](https://holopin.me/rmd00)](https://holopin.io/@rmd00)